-David Bronkema is Interim Dean of Palmer Theological Seminary at Eastern University in which the Seminary is housed.
-He is also Associate Professor of International Development, directs the M.As in International Development and holds the Templeton Chair for Christian Service through Entrepreneurship.
+David Bronkema is Dean of Palmer Theological Seminary at Eastern University in which the Seminary is housed.
+He is also Associate Professor of International Development, directs the MA in International Development and holds the Templeton Chair for Christian Service through Entrepreneurship.
 David has been with Eastern University since 2006, and received the Lindback Award for Distinguished Teaching in 2010.

 David grew up in Portugal and Italy in a missionary family, and after graduating from Swarthmore College in 1983, he spent the next five years in Honduras working with a Honduran Protestant community development organization and with peasant, labor, and human rights organizations in that country.
 In 1998, David joined the American Friends Service Committee (AFSC), coordinating their programs first in Central America and then also in the Andean Region.
 During his time at Eastern, David has helped create and facilitate a website on evangelical advocacy, a conference on measuring spiritual impact, a Business as Mission Collaboration group, and has served on a variety of boards and as an advisor for development agencies and conferences.

 David attends Grace Bible Fellowship Church, where he periodically teaches Adult Sunday School classes and serves on committees.
 He is married to Robin; and they have three children: Emily, Jacob, and Josiah.